tustin2121/James_Somerton_Transcripts/_videos/-Zcf3uNGbq4.md

 </from>
 <james {% include timecode %}>

-It should be noted that many articles<sup cn></sup> on James Whale do not reference his refusal to be closeted, nor the Hayes Code in general, as a reason for the decline of his career.
-In spite of available first-hand testimonials demonstrating that it wasn’t just a contributing factor — that it was THE main reason.
+It should be noted that many articles<sup cn></sup> on James Whale do not reference his refusal to be closeted, nor the Hayes Code in general, as a reason for the decline of his career.<sup cn></sup> In spite of available first-hand testimonials demonstrating that it wasn’t just a contributing factor — that it was THE main reason.

 And Aldrich, who WAS a company director, if not an incredibly good one, would have been in-the-know about what producers and studio heads were saying behind the scenes.

 </james>
 <from></from>